Fell: Fore fell

+Fore fell (förfjäll) denotes the corresponding nature below and in the fell tree line.
+Fore fell areas are characterized by large flat areas and numerous and large bogs.
+The flat bedrock surfaces, which often dominate these areas, prevent rapid water runoff and provide conditions for a high groundwater level and extensive bog formation.

+Intrinsically, fell should be above the tree line to be considered fell, which is not the case for fore fell, however, such is still usually included by extension due to their direct affiliation and many similarities to proper fell, both in terms of character and terrain.
+Fore fell is such that has previously been above the tree line, and thus bare fell proper; however, since the tree line has increased in elevation over time, such have become vegetated, while still being reminiscent of fell.

+Generally, fore fell do not surpass 1000 m above the sea level.
+As a geomorphic unit, fore fell extends across Sweden as a 650 km-long and 40-80 km-broad belt from Dalarna in the south to Norrbotten in the north.

 British Isles

-View of the Scafell massif from Yewbarrow, Wasdale, Cumbria.
+Scafell massif, Yewbarrow, Wasdale, Cumbria.
 In the valley are older enclosures and higher up on the fell-side are the parliamentary enclosures following straight lines regardless of terrain.

 In northern England, especially in the Lake District and in the Pennine Dales, the word "fell" originally referred to an area of uncultivated high ground used as common grazing usually on common land and above the timberline.
 Today, generally, "fell" refers to the mountains and hills of the Lake District and the Pennine Dales.